 The procedure for resolving a case of psychological or sexual harassment can involve either an informal resolution or a formal complaint.

-Informal resolution includes the steps taken by the person concerned and by the parties within the Trust and Support Network with the aim of responding effectively to the problem without a formal complaint being lodged.
+Informal resolution includes the steps taken by the person concerned and by the parties within the Trust and Support Network with the aim of responding effectively to the problem without a formal complaint being filed.
 As far as possible, EPFL will seek to resolve situations through dialogue and managerial action.

 However, sometimes these measures may not be appropriate or may not resolve a situation.
 In these cases, a formal approach is required.